UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 External Counsel

 Your contract is with Meridian.
-Meridian’s contract is with Jaya.
-You have no direct contractual relationship with Jaya.
-So your leverage is indirect — through Meridian.
-The strength of that leverage depends entirely on what your Meridian contract says about sub-supplier standards.
+Meridian’s is with Jaya.
+Your leverage is indirect — and its strength depends entirely on what your Meridian contract says about sub-supplier standards.

 David Hargreaves